janez87/my-site/content/post/iswc.md

 ![boromir](/img/boromir.jpg)

-I'll be presenting the demo **Stressless RSP Benchmarking with RSPLab**, which will show how RSPLab enables design of experiments by the means of a programmatic interface that allows deploying the environment, running experiments, measuring the performance, visualizing the results as reports, and cleaning up the environment to get ready for a new experiment.y.
+I'll be presenting the demo **Stressless RSP Benchmarking with RSPLab**, which will show how RSPLab enables design of experiments using a programmatic interface that allows deploying the environment, running experiments, measuring the performance, visualizing the results.